AnshPratap2314/Restaurant-management-system/README.md

 # 🍽️ Restaurant Ordering System – Python Mini Project
-This is a simple Python-based restaurant ordering system designed for beginners.
+This is a simple Python-based restaurant ordering system designed for beginners. <br>
-It allows customers to view a menu, place multiple orders, and displays the total bill amount at the end.
+It allows customers to view a menu, place multiple orders, and displays the total bill amount at the end.<br>
-📜 Features
+# 📜 Features <br>
-Displays a predefined menu with prices
+Displays a predefined menu with prices <br>
-Allows users to order up to 3 items
+Allows users to order <br>
-Checks if the ordered item is available in the menu Calculates the total bill
+Checks if the ordered item is available in the menu <br>
+Calculates the total bill <br>
-Shows confirmation messages after each order Beginner-friendly and simple to understand
+Shows confirmation messages after each order <br>
+Beginner-friendly and simple to understand